beratsevim/BerSRentCar-Backend/README.md

    git clone https://github.com/beratsvm160/BerSRentCar-Backend.git
    ```
 2. Open the `BerSRentCar.sln` file with `Visual Studio`
-3. Open the `RentACarContext.cs` file in the `DataAccess.Concrete.EntityFramework` folder and enter your own database connection string
+3. Open the `ReCapProjectContext.cs` file in the `DataAccess.Concrete.EntityFramework` folder and enter your own database connection string
 4. Open `Package Manager Console` and run the following commands:

    ```sh